 Transcript: Medical School Nutrition Education

-In a survey sent to alll US medical schools, we went from 27% in 1984 all the way up to….
-30%.
+In a survey sent to all U.S. medical schools, we went from 27% in 1984 all the way up to—30%.
 There was more nutrition education in 1982!
-On average, out of thousands of hours of preclinical instruction, doctors get an average of 23.9 hours of nutrition, with most getting only 11 to 20.
+On average, out of thousands of hours of preclinical instruction, doctors get about 24 hours of nutrition, with most getting only 11 to 20.

 They conclude in their 2010 paper: “The teaching of nutrition in U.S. medical schools still appears to be in a precarious position, lacking a firm, secure place in the medical curriculum of most medical schools.”
 They advocate for, at a minimum, “the 25 hours of nutrition education needed to properly train physicians.”

 Currently, only a small fraction reach even that trifling standard.
 And even if they did, that means you could learn everything a “properly trained” doctor knows about nutrition in one long weekend.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.